-For those not completely in the know or may have heard the word/term thrown around vaguely in a conversation, HYPEBEAST is an online platform aimed primarily towards young adults with a focus on fashion, sneakers, street culture, music, art, technology, entertainment — anything else that may be deemed cool and “hype-worthy” for their millions of readers to click and absorb.
-Since its founding in 2005, HYPEBEAST has grown from a sneaker blog to now a thriving digital media and e-commerce company that has been based in Hong Kong for most of its existence, with offices worldwide to keep up with the flourishing youth culture.
-To say that they’ve had an influence in streetwear would be an understatement – it was always known as the place to go to keep up with the latest in all things streetwear, fashion, and street culture as a whole.
-Naturally they’ve come to work directly with a number of brands throughout the years, eventually giving them opportunities to test the waters with physical iterations of their online publication whether it’d be in the form of pop-ups, official parties, installations, etc. over the last year or so.
-And what has developed from all of this is the physical embodiment of HYPEBEAST, presumably to prepare for the main event that occurred over the weekend for Hypefest.
+For those not completely in the know or may have heard the word/term thrown around vaguely in a conversation, HYPEBEAST is an online platform aimed primarily towards young adults that focuses on men’s fashion, music, art, technology, entertainment — anything else that may be deemed cool and “hype-worthy” for their millions of readers to click and absorb.
+Since its founding in 2005, HYPEBEAST has grown from a small sneaker blog to a now thriving digital media and e-commerce company that has been based in Hong Kong for the majority of its existence, with offices worldwide to keep up with the flourishing youth market.
+To say that they’ve had an influence in streetwear would be an understatement – it’s been known (and still is) as the place to go to keep up with the latest in all things streetwear, lifestyle, and street culture as a whole.
+Naturally they’ve come to work directly with a number of popular brands throughout the years, eventually giving them opportunities to test the waters with physical iterations of their online publication whether it’d be in the form of pop-ups, official parties, installations, etc. over the last year or so.
+And what has developed from all of this is the physical embodiment of HYPEBEAST, presumably to prepare and lead up for the main event that occurred over the weekend for Hypefest.

 Besides the usual activities those would find in an event like this, there was one that truly stood out from the rest over at the ACRONYM booth — a revered Berlin-based technical apparel company — offering people a unique virtual reality race car experience in partnership with autonomous racing company Roborace.
 It was here where I got a chance to speak with Errolson Hugh — co-founder of ACRONYM and a prominent figure in fashion all things techwear, luckily catching him in between taking photos and talking with fans — to quickly discuss what he had going on in this unparalleled space: